johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 God's intention is that this messianic, charismatic, covenant community co-works in partnership with him, using the strength, the power, the spiritual life, the anointing that he provides.

 Too often though, that power, that anointed-life-of-Christ-within-us, seems to elude us.
 It seems out of our reach.
 Beyond our grasp.
 Indeed, it is not something that can be *grasped*.
 Instead, the pathway to life is through dying.
+Yielding ourselves to God the Father, through the Messiah, by the Spirit.
 That is the message of the cross.
-Only to the extent that we *die to ourselves*, do we truly become *alive to God*[^fn12].
+As we *die to self*, we become *alive to God*[^fn12].

-~
+## The heart of discipleship ##

 Thus we end where we began, with the foundational principle of transformative discipleship: the seed sown into the ground, in order to produce a harvest.

 > I tell you that unless a grain of wheat that falls to the ground dies, it stays just a grain; but if it dies, it produces a big harvest—John 12.24

 This life-giving spiritual reality is at the heart of Jesus' own life, mission, ministry and pain-filled death.
-And this same principle forms the foundation and wellspring of Maize Plant Discipleship: as we embrace a practical form of discipleship, incorporating a daily dying-to-self, we learn how to truly become alive-to-God and equipped to serve his eternal purpose.
+And this same principle forms the foundation and wellspring of Maize Plant Discipleship:

+> As we embrace a practical form of discipleship, incorporating a daily dying-to-self, we learn how to truly become alive-to-God and equipped to serve his eternal purpose.

 *That is the heart of Maize Plant Discipleship*.